kube-rs/website/docs/controllers/errors.md

 ).await??;
 ```

-### Controllers

-In a [Controller] context, the watcher needs the long timeout.
-Only the API calls inside your reconciler need shorter timeouts.
-Wrapping individual reconciler calls with `tokio::time::timeout` is usually sufficient.
+In a [Controller] context, stream timeouts rely internally on watcher timeouts and can be configured via stream backoff parameters and [watcher::Config].
+Only individual API calls inside your reconciler typically need shorter timeouts.

 --8<-- "includes/abbreviations.md"
 --8<-- "includes/links.md"